-Under SEC Rules46
+Under SEC Rules52

-- (14) No person convicted by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years, or a violation of the Corporation Code of the Philippines, committed within five (5) years prior to the date of his election or appointment, shall qualify as a director of the Bank.47 He shall otherwise be qualified after the lapse of the five (5) year period. - (15) Dismissal or termination for cause as director of any publicly-listed company, public company, registered issuer of securities and holder of a secondary license from the Commission.
-The disqualification should be in effect until he has cleared himself from any involvement in the cause that gave rise to his dismissal or termination; - (16) If the beneficial equity ownership of an independent director in the corporation or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
-The disqualification from being elected as an independent director is lifted if the limit is later complied with; and - (17) If any of the judgments or orders cited in the grounds for permanent disqualification has not yet become final.
+- (13)Absence in more than fifty percent (50%) of all regular and special meetings of the Board during his incumbency, or any 12-month period during the said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
+The disqualification should apply for purposes of the succeeding election; - (14)Dismissal or termination for cause as director of any publicly-listed company, public company, registered issuer of securities and holder of a secondary license from the Commission.
+The disqualification should be in effect until he has cleared himself from any involvement in the cause that gave rise to his dismissal or termination; - (15)If the beneficial equity ownership of an independent director in the corporation or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
+The disqualification from being elected as an independent director is lifted if the limit is later complied with; and - (16) If any of the judgments or orders cited in the grounds for permanent disqualification has not yet become final.